foolOnTheHill/trello-clone/client/README.md

 Within ``/src/environments`` we define our constants such as ``backendUrl`` with the link to our Backend API Endpoints.

+## Future improvements

+There are some improvements that can be made to this project such as:

+- Add update operations for Boards, Lists and Cards;
+- Add support to cards reordering;
+- Add lists drag n' drop support;
+- Improve UX.

 ## Development information

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.